 To avoid potential burns, handle the ash carefully and never spread hot ash on your lawn or garden.
 Before spreading ash around your plants, sift it to remove any large coals or chunks of unburned wood.

 Wood ash can be an effective fertilizer for gardens as it contains potassium, calcium, and other essential nutrients for plant growth.
-It also helps to improve soil structure by increasing its pH levels and adding important trace minerals.
+It also helps to improve soil structure by increasing pH levels and adding important trace minerals.

 However, when using wood ash as a fertilizer, it’s important to use it sparingly, as too much can cause nutrient imbalances in your soil, leading to stunted plant growth.
 Be sure to follow instructions carefully when applying wood ash to your garden to get the most out of its benefits without causing any damage to your plants.